revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 ---

-12.What is Short Labels in python module?
+12.What is Short Label in python module?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer</b></summary>
   <blockquote>

- 1. `\w` - This is an Word class (alphanumeric).
+ 1. `\w` - This is a Word class (alphanumeric).
  2. `\d` - This label is for Digits.
- 3. `\s` - Space label used for an whitespace.
+ 3. `\s` - Space label is used for an whitespace.
- 4. `\W` - This label is for an Non-word class.
+ 4. `\W` - This label is for a Non-word class.
- 5. `\D` - This for is Non-digit.
+ 5. `\D` - This is for Non-digit.
- 6. `\S` - This label is for an Non-space.
+ 6. `\S` - This label is for a Non-space.

 </blockquote>
     </details>

 ---

-13.Write a python program to check whether the given function is a user-defined function or not.
+13.Write a python program to check whether the given function is user-defined or not.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)